TvoozMagnificent/NonTrivial/What do you mean by "impact"?.md

----
-layout: default
-title: What do you mean by "impact"?
----

-# What do you mean by "impact"?
+# What do you mean by "impact"? [back](https://tvoozmagnificent.github.io/NonTrivial/nontrivial.html)

 > **Thought experiment:** Imagine you want to develop cancer treatments after a loved one's illness.
 But you have great engineering skills that could advance clean energy.
 How would you weigh following your passions against contributing where your talents may have outsized impact?
 >